 Who can become a registered user of the HCBI?

-The Harvard Center for Biological Imaging is open to the entire Harvard Community as well as all external academic and commercial researchers.
+The Harvard Center for Biological Imaging is open to any academic or commercial researcher regardless of affiliation.

-For a table outlining the HCBI fee structure click here.
+Registration and training are FREE!
+For a table outlining the HCBI's hourly fee structure click here.